-In respect of flood risk, 18 developments were granted planning permission in zone C2 over the monitoring period.
-In all but two instances, the developments were justified in their location and the consequences associated with flooding were deemed acceptable as they met TAN 15 tests.
-Although no objections were raised to these two applications by Natural Resources Wales (NRW), they consider it good practice for a Flood Consequence Assessment (FCA) to be undertaken to ensure all parties are aware of the risk to and from developments to ensure that the risks of flooding are minimised as far as possible.
-In both cases the developers were sent a copy of NRW's response and suitably worded informatives were added to the decision notices.
+In respect of flood risk, 8 developments were granted planning permission in zone C2, and 2 were granted permission in zone C1, over the monitoring period.
+In all instances, the developments were considered justified in terms of their location and consequences associated with flooding and deemed acceptable with regards to the TAN 15 tests.
 It is therefore considered that Policy BW8 is functioning effectively in respect of this matter.